JCKodel/kfx_dependency_injection/README.md

 3) The injector has a `PlatformInfo` available, so you can decide what to inject based on media (web, desktop or mobile) and host (Windows, Linux, MacOS, Android or iOS)
 4) Flutter web safe, including `PlatformInfo`
 5) No external dependencies
+6) Services can say when they must be transient or singleton by implementing `IMustBeTransient` or `IMustBeSingleton`

 ## Usage